Practical Nursing Program

 LPN’s provide basic bedside care for the sick, injured and convalescent.
 They also perform tasks such as administer injections, record vital signs, collect samples, perform diagnostic tests, dress wounds, administer medication and report status of the patient.

-Summer Semester: East St. Louis Community Center – 24
+Fall Semester: East St. Louis Community Center – 24

 Spring Semester: Sam Wolf Granite City Campus – 35